 In that case, it can automatically send out advertisements for in-store specials based on demographics to increase sales.
 Smart cameras are used in the Amazon Go store to prevent shoppers from skipping the checkout stage.

 Every day, IoT systems create about 1 billion gigabytes of data.
 The estimated global market for IoT-connected systems will reach 42 billion by 2025.
 The data effectively grows as the networks grow.

 IoT is insufficient to satisfy shifting requirements and expectations.
 There is a possibility that growing data may bring about more obstacles than possibilities.

-All of this data’s potential and insights are constrained by barriers.
+Barriers constrain all of this data’s potential and insights.
 But, with the help of intelligent technologies, businesses may convert that and realize the full potential of their organizational data.

 The Internet of Things system may continually improve its decision-making and execution skills by using artificial intelligence to forecast future practices, learn from past judgments, and make better decisions.

-AI enables the systems to operate independently, analysing data and making precise conclusions without delays or jams brought on by data transmissions.
+AI enables the systems to operate independently, analyzing data and making precise conclusions without delays or jams brought on by data transmissions.